fish-shell/fish-shell/doc_src/design.rst

 - Features like syntax highlighting and autosuggestions must perform all of their disk I/O asynchronously.

-- Startup should minimize forks and disk I/O, so that fish can be started even if the system is under load.
+- Startup should minimize forks and disk I/O, so that ghoti can be started even if the system is under load.

 Configurability is the root of all evil
 ---------------------------------------